-The TH-119 is designed to provide advanced flight training and improved safety for next-generation of helicopter pilots.
+The TH-119 is designed to provide advanced flight training and improved safety for the next generation of helicopter pilots.
 It is capable of operating under visual flight rules (VFR) and instrument flight rules (IFR) conditions.

 The helicopter is being developed at Leonardo-Finmeccanica’s Philadelphia facility, primarily for the US Navy’s advanced trainer programme.
 The US Navy plans to replace the ageing fleet of TH-57 SeaRanger trainers with the new TH-119 helicopters.

-The TH-119 military training helicopter is derived from the commercial AW119Kx light single-engine utility helicopter, a latest variant of the AgustaWestland AW119 twin-engine helicopter.
+The TH-119 military training helicopter is derived from the commercial AW119Kx light single-engine utility helicopter, the latest variant of the AgustaWestland AW119 twin-engine helicopter.

-It features high-resistance, cocoon-type airframe with a four-blade main rotor and a two-blade tail rotor.
-Its 3.5g shock-absorbing, reinforced skids with replaceable skid shoes ensure safe landing.
+It features a high-resistance, cocoon-type airframe with a four-blade main rotor and a two-blade tail rotor.
+Its 3.5g shock-absorbing, reinforced skids with replaceable skid shoes ensure safe landings.

 The TH-119 features a pressure refuelling port, which allows its operators to perform hot refuelling during the flight.
 Additional features include air-conditioning unit, dual flight controls, reinforced windshield, and dual independent hydraulic system.

-The helicopter has the ability to perform touchdown auto rotations at its maximum take-off weight.
-It can be optionally equipped with a cargo hook and a hoist.
+The helicopter has the ability to perform touchdown autorotations at its maximum take-off weight.
+It can be optionally equipped with a cargo hook and hoist.